 Housing prices in Taiwan dramatically increased after the onset of the Global Financial Crisis in 2008.
 Figure 1 plots the time series of quality-adjusted housing price levels for Taiwan's six major cities and price-rent ratios for the capital region including Taipei and New Taipei.
 Prices in the largest housing market of New Taipei rose by 60% (41% in real terms) from 2001Q1 to 2011Q1, with 32 p.p. of this increase occurring in the two years between 2009Q1 and 2011Q1.
-Over the same time, New Taipei's price-rent ratio rose from 18 to 30, prompting concerns from policymakers about an impending housing affordability crisis.
+Over the same time, New Taipei's price-rent ratio rose from 18 to 30, prompting concerns from policymakers about an impending housing affordability crisis.12

-Attributing this house price appreciation to an increase in property flips, the government announced in January 2011 the passage of a transfer tax surcharge (TTS) on short-term sales of non-owner occupied properties, effective on June 1, 2011.
-Under the new law, sellers were required to pay a fraction $\tau$ of the sale price according to the following rate schedule: 15% on transactions with a holding period less than 1 year long, 10% on transactions with a holding period at or above 1 year but less than 2 years in length, and 0% for holding periods longer than 2 years.
-For calculating tax bill, the holding period is measured as the time elapsed
+Attributing this house price appreciation to an increase in property flips, the government announced in January 2011 the passage of a transfer tax surcharge (TTS) on short-term sales of non-owner occupied properties, effective on June 1, 2011.13 Under the new law, sellers were required to pay a fraction τ of the sale price according to the following rate schedule: 15% on

-&lt;sup>12Publicly available indices do not show any dip in price levels after the transfer tax reform.
-In Appendix C.1, we incorporate short-term flips into our hybrid repeat sales-hedonic index plotted in Figure 1 and find a 7% decline in aggregate housing price levels within a quarter of the reform.
+$^{^{12}}$ Publicly available indices do not show any dip in price levels after the transfer tax reform.
+Our index in Figure 1 implies a 7% decline in aggregate housing price levels within a quarter of the reform.
 The reason for the discrepancy is that extant price indices exclude sales within a six month holding period.

-&lt;sup>13The official name for the policy is the Specifically Selected Goods and Services Tax.
+13The official name for the policy is the Specifically Selected Goods and Services Tax.
 According to the Ministry of Finance website, the stated purpose of the tax was "to achieve a well-functioning housing market with fair taxes that satisfy societal expectations."
 The surcharge also applies to self-reported transfers of special categories of goods, such as passenger vehicles valued at more than 3 million NTD.